core-wg/comi/draft-ietf-core-comi.md

 In this table:

-  * The method int2str() is used to convert an integer value to a string.
+  * The method int2str() is used to convert an integer value to a decimal string.
 For example, int2str(0x0123) return  the string "291".

-  * The method urlSafeBase64() is used to convert a binary string to base64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5.
+  * The method urlSafeBase64() is used to convert a binary string to base64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5, without padding.
 For example, urlSafeBase64(\xF9\x56\xA1\x3C) return the string "-VahPA".

   * The method CBORencode() is used to convert a YANG value to CBOR as specified in {{I-D.ietf-core-yang-cbor}} section 6.